axyoung/axyoung.github.io/projects.md

 The smallsh project was the most difficult and longest project I had ever completed.
 In this project I build a basic shell from scratch in C.
 This shell could excecute the in-built commands 'exit', 'cd', and 'status', as well as other commands using 'exec'.
 In addtion this shell could handle foreground and background process and signals.

+The code and comments for this smallsh can be found [here](https://github.com/axyoung/Operating-Systems/tree/main/A3).

+Smallsh was a portfolio roject done for the Operating Systems course.
+In this course I also completed other interesting projects such as a Multi-threaded Producer Consumer Pipeline.

+I feel like this project demonstates my knowledge of how files, process, and C works.

+## AI for Good in Education

+In my Social and Ethical Issues in CompSci course I did not do any coding that I can share here.
+However, I did a lot of reading and research into ethics and how they pertain to Computer Science.
+I feel like this topic is very important in todays world and felt like it would be fitting to present an essay I wrote for this course as part of my portfolio.

+In this [essay](https://github.com/axyoung/Ethics-in-CS/blob/main/Social%20Contract%20Theory_%20AI%20for%20Good%20in%20Education.pdf) I discuss how artificial intelligence can be used for good in the field of education.
+In addition, I analyze the use of AI in education from the point of view of Social Contract Theory.